Free Technical White Paper

 Why This Matters for Cost

-By routing 60-80% of agent runs to Fast tier models, the system keeps average cost per marketing task under $0.50.
-A full nightly Auto Mode run (scan + score + draft 5 pieces) typically costs $2-5 in LLM tokens.
-Compare that to $200+ for a human team doing the same work manually.
+By routing the majority of agent runs to the Fast tier, the system keeps average cost per marketing task extremely low.
+A full nightly Auto Mode run costs a fraction of what a human team would charge for the same work.

 Data Flow & Inter-Agent Communication

-Agents communicate through the shared Supabase database, not direct API calls.
+Agents communicate through a shared database, not direct API calls.
 This decoupled architecture means agents can run independently, at different times, on different servers, and still collaborate through shared state.

 Research data, priority scores, content status